haehn/danielhaehn.com/slides/UMB/a.md

 <span class='fragment fade-in' data-fragment-index="1" style='position:absolute;color:hotpink;top:440px;right:100px;'>Baseline</span>

-Note: We measure how well users correct the segmentations by comparing against the ground truth.<br><br>VI, the lower, the better<br><br>Users of Dojo were able to fix more errors<br><br>we think: no parameters with dojo, a better 3D viewer, and a minimal user interface helped..
+Note: VI, the lower, the better<br><br>Users of Dojo were able to fix more errors<br><br>we think: no parameters with dojo, a better 3D viewer, and a minimal user interface helped..
 BUT

 ---
 Interactive Proofreading is hard for novices!<br><br>